 About

 Spencer (he/him) is a multidisciplinary lighting designer and artist working across all forms of live performance including theatre, contemporary circus, cabaret, concerts and events.
+He is also a highly skilled visual artist who favours acrylic and pencil mediums.
 Seeking new perspectives and innovative outlooks, he is a dynamic and collaborative artist with a painterly approach that values detail, nuance and complexity.
 Spencer especially values new Australian works, queer stories and compelling storytelling.